-- Stop playing sport immediately if the head injury happened during it and apply a cold compress. - Ensure the person gets plenty of rest, they should not be left alone for the first 24 hours. - Gradually return to sport and normal activities. - Sometimes hospital treatment is required (under Red Flags section of the guidelines below)
+- If the head injury happened whilst playing sport, they should stop playing immediately and apply a cold compress. - Ensure the person gets plenty of rest, they should not be left alone for the first 24 hours. - Gradually return to sport and normal activities. - Sometimes hospital treatment is required (under Red Flags section of the guidelines below)